cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 basic access control to the article creation & editing experiences.

-We will assume you have created the ``Controller``, ``Table``, ``Entity`` and templates for the ``users`` table in your database, you can do this manually like you did before for the ArticlesController, or you can use the bake shell to generate the classes for you using ``bin/cake bake all users``.
+We will assume you have created the ``Controller``, ``Table``, ``Entity`` and templates for the ``users`` table in your database.
+You can do this manually like you did before for the ArticlesController, or you can use the bake shell to generate the classes for you using ``bin/cake bake all users``.